Gatlinburg & the Great Smoky Mountains National Park

 In the late afternoon, an early dinner at Five Guys on the Gatlinburg Parkway hit the spot.

 It was an eventful day filled with wildlife sightings, scenic views, and delicious food.
-Let me know if you have additional questions or want more recommendations for activities in the area.

 View of Creek in the Smokies